SpudGunMan/bapi/README.md

 October2025
 Trixie Release for OS Testing and patches now!

+2025 Notes
+- Fixed the database bug! (anyone there?)
+- WSJT-X 3.0 Dev release install options
+- Havent really testes Trixie its new still
 2024 Notes
 - raspian bookworm (pi5/pi4) and wayland are possible problems for WSJT, Xastir, Conky, GridTracker
   - switch back to [X11](https://www.raspberrypi.com/documentation/computers/configuration.html#wayland) or revert to buster